Non-energy Emissions from Industry

 1. The main upfront (capital expenditure or “capex”) cost of producing green hydrogen is the cost of electrolyzers.
 This is a technology on a learning curve, which means that the cost per unit declines at a fixed rate with every doubling of capacity.
 Until recently, the market for hydrogen electrolyzers was small and growing slowly, so prices were decreasing slowly.
 But in the last two years, governments and companies around the world have announced massive investments in green hydrogen production – so that the market is now set to grow 6000% by 2031.
 This will drive the cost of electrolyzers down the learning curve at unprecedented speeds.

 2. The main operating expenses (“opex”) for green hydrogen production is the cost of renewable electricity.
 This, too, is on a learning curve, and so its cost has been plummeting and will continue to do so.
-Moreover, because hydrogen can be stored, it can be generated with intermittent renewable energy, like wind and solar, at times when the supply of electricity is greater than demand, so that the electricity is close to free.
-This is plan behind the ACES Delta project being built in Utah: green hydrogen will be produced with cheap, excess renewable electricity when it is available, and stored in giant underground salt caverns until it is needed.
+Moreover, because hydrogen can be stored, it can be generated with variable renewable energy, like wind and solar, at times when the supply of electricity is greater than demand, so that the electricity is close to free.
+This is the plan behind the ACES Delta project being built in Utah: green hydrogen will be produced with cheap, excess renewable electricity when it is available, and stored in giant underground salt caverns until it is needed.

-⇒ Listen to this great discussion of the ACES Delta project with Jigar Shah, director of the Department of Energy Loan Programs Office
+⇒ Listen to this discussion of the ACES Delta project with Jigar Shah, director of the Department of Energy Loan Programs Office

 Listen to this My Climate Journey podcast interview with Rob Hanson, co-founder of Monolith Materials